How do I change the FOV in Skyrim?

 Other FOV adjustments

-Although other articles may present various FOV settings and instructions, the methods previously described have proved effective.
-However, if for some reason these approaches don't work, you can try the following steps:
+Although other articles may present various FOV settings and instructions, the methods described above have proven to be effective.
+However, if for any reason these approaches do not work, you can try the following steps:

 Step 1 - Edit Skyrim.ini :

-Add the following lines under [Display] in the Skyrim.ini file (Documents\Mes jeux\Skyrim\), where "x" is the desired angle: "fDefault1stPersonFOV=x" and "fDefaultWorldFOV=x".
+Add the following lines under [Display] in the Skyrim.ini file (Documents\My Games\Skyrim\), where "x" is the desired angle: "fDefault1stPersonFOV=x" and "fDefaultWorldFOV=x."

 Step 2 - Adjusting SkyrimPrefs.ini :